motib/mathematics/README.md

 - mohr-mascheroni: Mascheroni's compass theorem (en)
 - circle: How to (almost) square a circle (en,he)
 - quadratrix: How to trisect an angle (if you are willing to cheat) (en,he)
+- steiner: Construction with only a straightedge and a single circle (en,he)
 - five-equation: Solve: sqrt(x+5) = 5 - x^2 (en,he)
 - langford: Langford's problem (en,he)
+- triangles: Are triangles with the equal area and perimeter congruent? (en,he)

 ### Advanced (post-secondary)